Matteo Maffei

 • Trace Reasoning for Formal Verification using the First-Order Superposition Calculus

 Georgiou, P., Gleiss, B., Kovacs, L., & Maffei, M. (2019).
 Trace Reasoning for Formal Verification using the First-Order Superposition Calculus.
-FMCAD 2019 Student Forum, San Jose, US, Non-EU.
+FMCAD 2019 Student Forum, San Jose, United States of America (the).

 Metadata